aimeos/aimeos-docs/src/manual/services.md

 ## CardSave

 The [CardSave](https://www.cardsave.net/) payment gateway is available via the **CardSave** payment service provider.
-If you use composer, add this to your composer.json and run *composer update*:
+If you use composer run:

 ```
 composer req aimeos/ai-payments omnipay/cardsave